signaldust/bunny-jit/README.md

 designed to be (somewhat) portable.
 The Makefile expects a Unix-like system, but the code itself should (hopefully) work on Windows as well.

 This is work in relatively early progress.
-It sort of works, but is still missing some essentials like function calls.
+It sort of works, but some things like function calls not done robustly yet.
 Please don't use it for production yet.

 It provides a relatively simple interface for generating bytecode in SSA form, then performs basic optimisations (DCE, CSE, constant folding, register allocation)